-The disclosure of risks and uncertainties in the table below reflects the ethos of the Company to also look for the opportunities presented when addressing significant risks.
+The principal risks and uncertainties facing the Group are summarised on the following page.
+The disclosure of risks and uncertainties in the table opposite reflects the approach of the Company to also look for the opportunities presented when addressing significant risks.

 |Risks and Uncertainties||Mitigating Actions||Opportunity|

-We conduct annual employee engagement surveys to enable progress of our people actions to be monitored and areas of improvement identified and actions put in place.
+Annual employee engagement surveys enable progress of our people actions to be monitored, areas of improvement identified and actions put in place.

 |Data and content quality inhibit effectiveness of our eCommerce strategy||A dedicated data function has been established to ensure compliance with internal processes and external regulations.